hobbitalastair/pyweek29/README.md

-# pyweek29 - snoozing socks entry
+# pyweek29 - snoozing socks entry - An Absence of Light

 Theme is "The butterfly effect".